oldpocket/venice/README.md

 Or by creating a jar (ant jar) and then running Venice as described above.

-The build file (build.xml) provides other functions for developers (some of these will only work from source checked out from CVS):
+The build file (build.xml) provides other functions for developers (some of these will only work from source checked out from Github):

-api     Generate a javadoc API of the code

-app     Generate a Mac OS X Venice application

-backup  Pulls a backup copy of the CVS tree from Sourceforge and stores it in the backup directory

-clean   Removes all built and temporary files

-doc     Builds the documentation

-jar     Create a java archive file for Venice

-locale  Check locale files for consistency

-release Packages Venice into a file ready for release

-test    Runs the automated test suite

-web     Packages the web files ready for deployment (Not included in the source release).
+api     Generate a javadoc API of the code app     Generate a Mac OS X Venice application backup  Pulls a backup copy of the git tree from Github and stores it in the backup directory clean   Removes all built and temporary files doc     Builds the documentation jar     Create a java archive file for Venice locale  Check locale files for consistency release Packages Venice into a file ready for release test    Runs the automated test suite web     Packages the web files ready for deployment (Not included in the source release).

-You can also use an IDE, Borland JBuilder 2005 to build and run Venice.
-The project file is in ide/borland.

 6) Licenses

 Venice is Copyright (C) 2003-2012, Andrew Leppard.
 Venice fork is Copyright (C) 2021-2022, Fabio Godoy.
 HSQLDB is Copyright (C) 1995-2000, The Hypersonic SQL Group.
 Joone is Copyright (C) 2004, Paolo Marrone and the Joone team.
 Jython is Copyright (C) 2000, Jython Developers.

-XStream is Copyright (C) 2003-2005, Joe Walnes.

-JUG is Copyright (C) 2010, Tatu Saloranta.